iamxiaoma/app-framework/tutorial/setup.md

-# Tutorial: Setup your development environment
+# 1. Setup your development environment

+> This article is part of the [**App Framework tutorial**](readme.md).

+App Framework will be installed as Node.js  created a well-organized and lightweight

 ## Node JS